Skip to main content

 2

-• Node — appends an Iris prebuild entry to package.json.
-Chains safely before any existing prebuild command.
+• Node: adds a prebuild entry to package.json, chaining safely before any existing prebuild command.

 3

-If any file falls below minHealthScore, the build exits with code 1 and lists all offending files.
-If all files pass, the build proceeds normally.
+If any file falls below minHealthScore, the build exits 1 and lists the offending files.
+Otherwise it proceeds normally.

 Configuring the threshold

-Set "minHealthScore" in your .irisconfig.json to control the minimum acceptable score.
-The default is 70 if the key is absent.
+Set minHealthScore in .irisconfig.json to control the minimum acceptable score.
+It defaults to 70.

 Insights tracking

-Every build hook run is logged in your account Insights as a pass or fail, so you can track enforcement activity over time without digging through build logs.
-View the breakdown at iriscode.co/account/insights.
+Every build hook run is recorded as a pass or fail in your account Insights, so enforcement activity is visible without reading build logs.
+See iriscode.co/account/insights.

 Uninstalling

-Run Iris: Uninstall Build Hook from the command palette.
-Iris removes only its own entry.
-For Node projects, if no other prebuild commands remain after removal, the prebuild key is deleted from package.json entirely.
+Run Iris Code: Uninstall Build Hook.
+Only the Iris Code entry is removed.
+On Node projects, if no other prebuild commands remain, the key is deleted rather than left empty.